fgvieira/ngsF/README.md

 - Memory Usage: By default `ngsF` loads the entire file into memory.
 However, if the file is too big and not enough memory is available, `ngsF` can also load chunks as they are needed.
 This is implemented on the BGZF library (from SAMTOOLS package), which allows for fast random access to BGZIP compressed files through an internal virtual index.
 This library can only deal with BGZIP files but a binary to compress them is provided.
 If you want to use this library just add -D_USE_BGZF to the FLAGS on the Makefile.

+### Contact
+For questions on the usage of `ngsF` please contact Dr Filipe G. Vieira.